Yashicamat 124G camera review

 Shooting the square format does give some interesting challenges as well, as the usual rule of thirds really does not work well with a 6×6 image but finding new ways to compose an image is the fun part.
 This camera has challenged me many times in my composition and shooting with the waist level finder gives the photos a different feel.

-This camera is really not suited to shooting fast-moving action, you can try but it would be very difficult.
-I have used it at work and ‘i like the results but even then, I have to work very hard to make sure I nail the focus, as it is so easy to miss focus on a moving subject.
-I tend to use this camera more when I am walking around now, and shooting interesting things I see in China.
+This camera is really not suited to shooting fast-moving action; you can try, but it would be very difficult.
+I have used it at work, and I like the results, but even then, I have to work very hard to make sure I nail the focus, as it is so easy to miss focus on a moving subject.
+I tend to use this camera more when I am walking around now, shooting interesting things I see in China.

 The one thing that no one talks about is, how small the camera really is.
 For a medium format camera, TLR is tiny and you can carry them very easily.
 There are almost no interchangeable lenses, just one camera, one lens, and your film so it simplifies your shooting a lot.